tobiaskortus/covid19-search/web_application/frontend/README.md

 ![img](TODO)

-**Fig 4:** Document Metadata component initialized with an selected document
+**Fig 4:** Document Metadata component initialized with a  selected document

 The described component is realized in the `Metadata` react component.
 After selecting a document from the Document List of the ad-hoc search which triggers the `selectDocument` function this component is initialized whith the corresponding document data.